solidi/learning-notes/interviews/career-tips.md

 ### What’s the best career advice you received?
 - Don't be so purpose driven.
+    - Always driving to deliver, but there is more.
+    - Connect with the team, lunch, people etc.
 - When things are burning around you, stay calm.
 - Don't judge immediately.
 Observe, observe, observe, then make a judgement.